kimchi-project/kimchi/docs/API.md

     * interface: The name of a network interface on the host.
                  For bridge network, the interface can be a bridge or nic/bonding device.
 For isolated or NAT network, the interface is ignored.
+    * in_use: True if network is in use by a template or virtual machine;
+              False, otherwise.

 ### Resource: Network